Zum Inhalt der Seite springen

 Re-watch the webinar

-Cities Learn: the Intergenerational Approach of Braga’s Entrepreneurial Impact Programme
+Cities Learn: Intergenerational Approach of Braga’s Entrepreneurial Impact Programme (October 2024)

-Hosted by the City of Braga with guest expert Carlos de Sousa Santos
+Insights from “Cities Learn: Intergenerational Approach of Braga’s Entrepreneurial Impact Programme”, hosted by the City of Braga with Carlos de Sousa Santos

 Carlos de Sousa Santos, Co-Founder of the Human Power Hub, spoke to us about Braga’s intergenerational approach to entrepreneurship, which is fostered and supported by various programmes coming out of the Human Power Hub – the City of Braga’s Social Innovation Centre.
 Carlos presented his experience of running intergenerational programmes and discussed how the “Quadruple Helix” model is used to further integrate collaborative approaches to policy development.
 The Quadruple Helix is a hybrid model of social innovation which combines the strengths of civil society, the public, private and educational sectors, and citizens in a disruptive way.